loomnugget/obsidian/active directory authentication.md

 ```

 ### domain controller synchronization
+- there may be multiple controllers for redundancy
 - the domain controller receiving a request for an update does not check whether the request came from a known domain controller
+- can launch a dsync attack where we pretend to be a domain controller
 - to launch rogue update request user needs Replicating Directory Changes, Replicating Directory Changes All, and Replicating Directory Changes in Filtered Set rights
 -
 ```